 audit of the QMS;

-continuous improvement.
+improvement.

 In some cases, all of the areas can be captured and reported on through a single Management Review forum and/or report as the primary means for ensuring that the system is being maintained and improved.